Low Level Light Therapy (LLLT)

 The MD ELITE platform can use different light wavelengths including:

-Red light helps stimulate cellular energy production and improve meibomian gland function.
+- Red Light – Red light helps stimulate cellular energy production and improve meibomian gland function.

-Infrared wavelengths penetrate deeper into tissues to reduce inflammation and improve circulation.
+- Near-Infrared Light – Infrared wavelengths penetrate deeper into tissues to reduce inflammation and improve circulation.

-Blue light can help reduce bacteria associated with blepharitis and eyelid inflammation.
+- Blue Light – Blue light can help reduce bacteria associated with blepharitis and eyelid inflammation.

-These wavelengths help calm inflammation and support overall tissue healing.
+- Yellow or Amber Light – These wavelengths help calm inflammation and support overall tissue healing.

 By combining different wavelengths, the MD ELITE system allows us to create personalized treatment protocols for dry eye patients.